corda/corda-docs/content/en/docs/corda-enterprise/4.5/rpc-audit-collector.md

 This tool is distributed as part of Corda Enterprise.

-The RPC data recorded by the node is explained in detail on the [RPC Audit Data Recording](./node/setup/rpc-audit-data-recording.md) page.
+The RPC data recorded by the node is explained in detail on the [RPC Audit Data Recording](node/setup/rpc-audit-data-recording.md) page.

-## Collecting RPC Audit Data
+## Collecting RPC audit data

 To enable the collection of recorded RPC Audit Data, we have provided a new RPC action with options for filtering data collection based on `username`, `action`, and a specific time range (by specifying `startTime` and `endTime`).
 All of these filters are optional and are not applied if not explicitly enabled.